Combined Opposition Parties

 The COP was founded by Khawaja Nazimuddin among other political leaders in an attempt to challenge the military president Ayub Khan, who had imposed martial law since 1958.
 The group was made up of various political parties with differing ideologies and struggled to pick a single candidate in the 1965 election to run against Ayub, but eventually settled on Fatima Jinnah.
-The COP followed followed Chaudhri Muhammad Ali’s nine points as its official ideology.
+The COP followed Chaudhri Muhammad Ali’s nine points as its official ideology.

 Following the 1965 election results, which came in favor of Ayub, the coalition was divided, and eventually dissolved due to efforts by the Council Muslim League to dominate the group.

 Members

 The exact number of parties in the coalition is not exactly known but studies claim it consisted of the 5, 6 or 13 leading opposition parties.
 The party members included the socialist National Awami Party led by Maulana Bashani, and its northwestern faction, the National Awami Party (Wali) led by Abdul Wali Khan, the Islamist party, the Jamaat-e-Islami led by the popular Abul A'la Maududi, the anti-Ayub Council Muslim League led by Khawaja Nazimuddin, the lesser-known Niazam-e-Islam Party of Chaudhry Mohammad Ali and the East Pakistani Awami League led by Mujibur Rehman.

 The fact that many of these party members' ideologies were contradictory, demonstrated that Ayub Khan's policies were extremely unpopular.